Mersin Bus Terminus: Facility

 The terminus complex was built by the Metropolitan Municipality of Mersin and it is owned by the operating company MEŞTİ, a subsidiary of the municipality.
 It was leased by MEŞTİ to a private company to 20 million (approx. US$7.7 million) annually for a three-year term.

 It consists of three buildings.
 Situated in the north of the terminus complex, the main service building covers an area of 5500 m2 and has a semi-circular architectural plan.
 The building accommodates ticket offices of the long-distance bus companies and a shopping mall for passengers.
 The two other buildings of the terminus complex have a circular plan.
 One building serves as a bus station for short-distance busses while the other one is for the comfort of intercity bus crew.

 The bus terminus has 46 platforms for departures situated in front of the west side of the main building, and 25 platforms for arrivals to its south.
 A parking lot capable of 1,000 cars is located east of the main building.

 Controversy

 Right after the opening of the terminus, intercity bus companies declared not to use the facility because they find the rent amount for their ticket office too high.
-After demolotion of the former terminus, the bus companies serve in provisory tents without entering the new terminus.
+After demolition of the former terminus, the bus companies serve in provisory tents without entering the new terminus.